-- 1. Students who participate in the internship portions of the Health Information Management program are required to purchase liability insurance, or demonstrate proof that they are insured. - 2.
-Students may obtain information on liability insurance from the program office.
+- Students who participate in the internship portions of enrolled in the Health Information Management program are required to purchase liability insurance, or demonstrate proof that they are insuredhave professional liability insurance. - Students may obtain information on liability insurance from the program office.